Chicken and black beans make this Southwestern Quinoa Bowl an incredibly filling and healthy lunch or dinner. It’s ideal if you do meal prepping!

 Enter this quinoa bowl.
 Prep the chicken and the quinoa and you’re good to go for the week.
 The rest of it takes just minutes to prepare.

-I also typically cook my quinoa in advance.
+- Quinoa: I typically cook my quinoa in advance.
 I cook an entire bag at one time and then freeze the cooked quinoa either in three cup or even 1 cup portions.
-It makes it so much convenient to eat quinoa that you’ll find yourself eating it a lot more often.
-Why cook it more than once if you don’t have to?
+It makes it so much convenient to eat quinoa – why cook it more than once if you don’t have to?
 If you want, you can read more about freezing quinoa.
-It’s a rather old post but the method is the same.

-The last thing I want to touch on is the sauce.
+- Sauce: The last thing I want to touch on is the sauce.
 It’s a simple combination of my restaurant style salsa (which I’m obsessed with) and Greek yogurt.
-Of course, you can use sour cream instead but I like to keep it a bit healthier.
+Of course, you can use sour cream instead.
 Drizzle this mixture on top, or mix it with the quinoa, especially if you’re thinking the quinoa seems a bit dry.
 Or both!

-And of course, as with most of my recipes, have fun with this southwestern quinoa bowl!
+As with most of my recipes, have fun with this southwestern quinoa bowl!
 Be creative — pretty much anything goes with this bowl.
-Pretend you’re at a certain fast food restaurant and there’s an array of toppings to choose from.
+Here are some ideas:

-Throw some sautéed peppers and onions in your bowl (fajita bowl!), or diced roasted poblanos, roasted sweet potatoes.
+- Make it a fajita bowl: Throw some sautéed peppers and onions in your bowl, or diced roasted poblanos, roasted sweet potatoes.
 Add toppings you’d normally put on a taco.
 Mash the avocado up or use guacamole.
-Put so much cilantro on it that you can’t even see the other ingredients (or is that just something I do?).
-Make it your own!

 - 1 tablespoon plain Greek yogurt

 - 1/4 cup drained and rinsed black beans